witer-rs/witer/README.md

 struct App;

-// implement the window procedure on your application impl WindowProcedure for App {
+// implement the window procedure for your application impl WindowProcedure for App {
   fn on_message(&mut self, window: &Arc<Window>, message: Message) {
     // do stuff...